-Elective 15% off regular price or 15% off regular price or 15% off regular price or 5% off promotional price 5% off promotional price 5% off promotional price
+Elective 15% off regular price or 5% off promotional price 15% off regular price or 5% off promotional price

 1Allowance can be used for frames or elective contact lenses, but not both.

 These charts may not take into account how each coverage level covers any state-mandated benefits, its plan administration capabilities, or the approval from the state Department of Insurance of the benefits offered by the plan.
 If you have questions about a specific benefit, contact the insurance carrier for additional information.
 Individual carriers may offer coverage that differs slightly from the standard coverage reflected here.
 In the event that there is a discrepancy between this site and the official plan documents, the official plan documents will control.